calint/pczero/README.md

 written in assembler and C++

 contains:
-* minimal kernel supporting multiple tasks
+* minimal kernel supporting preemptive multiple tasks
 * sample toy application of a 2D game engine